MachinisteWeb/node-atlas/README.en.md

 </html>
 ```

-To run (since the site folder) the the command:
+To run (from the site folder) the the command:

 ```
 \> node </path/to/>node-atlas/